Kylejeong2/mcpvals/docs/eval-library-spec.md

 ## 1. Purpose

 Provide a **TypeScript / Next.js** library & CLI that can automatically **evaluate MCP servers** (local `stdio` processes or remote Streaming‐HTTP endpoints).
-The evaluator focuses on three core, deterministic metrics and can optionally delegate to an LLM judge via Vercel AI SDK.
+The evaluator uses an LLM (Claude) to autonomously execute workflows based on high-level user intents, then evaluates the results using three core deterministic metrics and an optional LLM judge.

 ### Key Metrics

-1. **End-to-End Workflow Success** – Did the LLM reach the desired end state defined by the test author?
+1. **End-to-End Workflow Success** – Did the LLM-driven workflow reach the desired end state defined by the test author?
-2. **Tool Invocation Order** – Were the _expected_ tools called, in the _expected_ order, with the _expected_ arguments?
+2. **Tool Invocation Order** – Were the _expected_ tools called, in the _expected_ order?
-3. **Tool Call Health** – Did every tool call return successfully? • No thrown exceptions • HTTP ≥ 200 < 300 • Result validates against the tool's `zod` schema / description.
+3. **Tool Call Health** – Did every tool call return successfully? • No thrown exceptions • HTTP ≥ 200 < 300 • Result validates against the tool's schema.

 If any metric fails the run is **red**.
 When all pass it is **green**.
-A fourth, optional metric — _LLM qualitative correctness_ — can be enabled, using `streamText()` or `generateText()` from the AI SDK to have GPT-4o grade the run.
+A fourth, optional metric — _LLM qualitative correctness_ — can be enabled, using `generateText()` from the AI SDK to have GPT-4o grade the run.

+### LLM-Driven Approach

+Unlike traditional test frameworks that script exact sequences, MCPVals uses Claude to:

+- Interpret high-level user intents
+- Plan appropriate tool usage
+- Execute tools in a natural sequence
+- Handle unexpected scenarios adaptively

 ---